Filippo De Bortoli

 01187 Dresden

-I am a doctoral student at the Chair of Automata Theory of TU Dresden.
-My research project, mainly supervised by Franz Baader, focuses on the development of practical methods for reasoning services in description logics that are able to express rich cardinality constraints.
+I am a doctoral student at the Chair of Automata Theory of TU Dresden and a team member of the Center for Scalable Data Analysis and Artificial Intelligence (ScaDS.AI) of TU Dresden and Uni Leipzig.
+My current research project, mainly supervised by Franz Baader, focuses on the characterization of the expressive power of Description Logics extended with Presburger-like cardinality constraints and concrete domain constructors.
 I have been a member of the Quantitative Logics and Automata (QuantLA) research training group from May 2019 to June 2022.
-I am currently a team member of the Center for Scalable Data Analysis and Artificial Intelligence (ScaDS.AI) of TU Dresden and Uni Leipzig.

 Links